 If your account is locked or suspended, contact Sun Life Insurance at 1-866-500-8447.

-Visit International Health Network to locate a clinic or health-care provider near you.
+Visit Student Health Network to locate a clinic or health care provider near you.

 Returning Canadians and the OHIP waiting period